-The next Wind Energy Science Conference will take place at Leibniz University Hannover, Germany, on May 25 - 28, 2021.
+The next Wind Energy Science Conference will take place as a web-conference on May 25 - 28, 2021.
 The biennial Wind Energy Science Conference is an international conference initiated by the European Academy of Wind Energy (EAWE).
 We are looking forward to welcoming scientists in the field of wind energy to present their latest findings and meet across traditional scientific borders.
 The conference covers all scientific topics in wind energy.
 Find more information about our program, the topics and deadlines on the conference website.
 Stay informed and sign up for our newsletter!

 Strong changes in wind speed within time periods of less than half an hour - these are so-called wind ramps.
 If they occur unexpectedly, they pose problems for electricity traders and grid operators.
 To improve the prediction of wind ramps, ForWind scientists want to use laser beams to measure the wind far upstream of the wind farm.
 For their research project "WindRamp" the ForWind team together with project partners will receive around 2.75 million euros.
 The project is supported for three years by the German Federal Ministry of Economics.